wfink/jboss-eap-playground/eap7ClusterHASingletonDeployment/README.md

 4. In the same command prompt, copy the applications to both folders:

-        EAP7_HOME/standalone/deployments
-        EAP7_HOME/standalone2/deployments
+        EAP7_HOME/node1/deployments
+        EAP7_HOME/node2/deployments

      This will deploy the application files to both servers

+**Note**
-**Note** the singleton-deployment.xml will be ignored in a subdeployment!
+- the singleton-deployment.xml will be ignored in a subdeployment!
-For the EAR file the singleton-deployment.xml OR the jboss-all.xml can be used to flag the application.
+- For the EAR file the META-INF/jboss-all.xml has the priority and the META-INF/singleton-deployment.xml will be ignored for the element singleton-deployment!
+- the jboss-all_NotActive.xml is added as template and can be renamed to take effect.

 Review the logfiles